 A skilled shooter capable of shooting up to their weapon may have a Call Radius the same as the weapon's precision capability but most Soldiers won't be this good.
-Shooter error and inconsistency will likely have the greatest influence on Call Radius.
+Shooter

 Below: Look at the blades of a spinning fan.
 If you casually observe, the fan blades appear as a blur due to moving.
 However, if you visually trace the motion, the blade will appear to temporarily "freeze" and you can see it clearly.
 However, the blades did stop moving; the "paused" appearance is due to your tracking their motion and paying attention.